Aer Lingus Booking Flow

 Step 8 – Confirmation

 The final step provides users with a booking confirmation.
-This includes a summary of the itinerary, booking reference number, and a link to a ‘Manage Booking’.
-The confirmation page also offers options for users to print their itinerary or receive it via email.
-This step aims to reassure passengers that they have successfully concluded their booking and educate them about where they can go to manage their booking in the future.
+The primary objective of this step is to reassure passengers that they have successfully concluded their booking and educate them on next steps or where they can go to manage their booking in the future.

 Results